 After completing everything on this list, make an appointment to take it to the U.S. consulate.
 They will review it all, and provide a notary for you to sign the Affidavit in front of.

-Your Korean fiance should check with his or her local ward or city office for instructions on what to prepare in order to get married.
+Your Korean fiancé should check with the local ward or city office for instructions on what to prepare in order to get married.

-When the two of you have everything ready, you'll need to take it to the local ward office (Gu Cheong) for approval and to receive a "Verification of Registration of Marriage”.
-This takes up to five days to obtain.
+When the two of you have everything ready, you'll need to take it to the local ward office (Gu Cheong) for approval.
+You will get married and (most likely a few days later) receive a "Verification of Registration of Marriage."

 Obtaining a valid certificate of your marriage is critical for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, South Korea included, and will reject yours if it doesn't come from the proper source.
 Check the State Department's list of Civil and Reciprocity Documents by Country to get further details on what documents from South Korea it considers valid.

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.

 You could make your life easier by hiring an experienced immigration attorney to handle your marriage-based visa case.
 The attorney can analyze the facts of your case and spot any potential problems, prepare the paperwork, and monitor the progress toward approval.